marievcarter/Website-Repository/docs/notes.md

 <s> -Make boldIdea project pages into a flipbook using turn.js </s> ...
 (I ended up choosing an image carousel after critique from Gabby)

 <s> -Finish arranging chromaticAdaptation.html content </s> ...
 (Layout is good so far)

+<s> -Make a favicon - use the geometric shape from old website version </s> ...
+(This was easier than expected and it looks good!)